lbertas1/Super-Cinema/SuperCinema/README.md

 - the application model is divided into two sections, the model reflecting the data in the database and data transfer objects used in the application output value.
 - application available on both github and dockerhub:

-The project contains a configuration in the docker-compose file that will set the mysql database instance to use the application.

-At the start, the application always generates a new database schema with sample data.
-Among them is an exemplary user, that allows to use the application without registering.

-The application sends an email with the ticket in the attachment section.
-To receive an email, you should register your own account in the application.

-The cinema app provides two different ways to control.
-The first is by using console and the instructions displayed by the application.
-The second way is to maintain the application by created endpoints to communicate with the application.
-You can choose a seance and purchase tickets in several ways, in the steps below:

-Before you start using the application, for it to work properly you should put the file: "email.txt" in the project directory with your email address in the first line and your email password in the second.
-Mail should allow the use of less secure applications.
-This is needed to send an email with an attachment.

 A) First way, selecting a movie by name:
 1) if you have a user account, you must log in.
 If not, prior registration is required.